lanhao0807/OpenCV-Projects/README.md

 # OpenCV-Projects
-Study of OpenCV project for course computer visions CS5420
+Study of OpenCV, projects for image manipulation, restoration, and segmentation.

-For studying purpose, most functions are applied manually while there are OpenCV library fucntions that are able to acomplish the tasks within a simple click
+For studying purpose, try to applied functionality manually while there are OpenCV library fucntions that are able to acomplish the tasks within a simple click

 Outputs are provided in each project directory